DavidAJohnston/DecentralizedApplications/README.md

 tokens: mining, fundraising and development.

-With the mining mechanism, tokens are distributed to those who contribute most work to the operation of a DA.
+With the mining mechanism, tokens are distributed to those who contribute most work to the operation of a DApp.
 Taking Bitcoin as an example, bitcoins are distributed through a predetermined algorithm to the miners that verify transactions and maintain the Bitcoin block chain.

-With the fundraising mechanism, tokens are distributed to those who fund the initial development of the DA.
+With the fundraising mechanism, tokens are distributed to those who fund the initial development of the DApp.
 Taking the Master Protocol as an example, Mastercoins were initially distributed to those who sent bitcoins to a given address at the rate of 100 Mastercoins per bitcoin sent.
 The bitcoins collected were then used to fund the development of